AHAV

 BIBLE

-The AHAV Bible examines hundreds of spiritual, theological, philosophical, and cultural vectors of Hebrew, Aramaic, Greek, and Roman language, and culture to offer insights into the Greek New Testament from the perspective of the original Yeshua (Jesus) Movement .
+The AHAV Bible examines the spiritual, theological, philosophical, and cultural aspects of Hebrew, Aramaic, Greek, and Latin languages and cultures to provide insights into the Greek New Testament from the viewpoint of the original Jesus Movement.

 Please click on the links below to see samples of the AHAV New Testament Study Edition Bible.